 You can, but it's best to let it sit in the fridge for 1-2 hours.
 This allows the flavors to meld and develop.

-This creamy sauce is excellent as a dip for fresh-cut veggies or as a topping to lamb burgers or lamb meatballs.
-It's also good with poached salmon and with grilled eggplant.
+Much like tahini sauce, tzatziki is excellent as a dip for fresh-cut veggies (such as cucumber, as shown in the photos on this page) or as a topping for lamb burgers or lamb meatballs.
+It's also good with poached salmon and grilled eggplant.

-You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Give the sauce another stir before serving.
+You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Remix the sauce before serving.
+I don't recommend freezing this sauce.

 Recipe Card